AliceO2Group/QualityControl/doc/Advanced.md

 ## Writing a DPL data producer

-Although this is not a QC problem, we would like to document how to write a simple data producer in the DPL.
+For your convenience, and although this is not a QC problem, we would like to document how to write a simple data producer in the DPL.
+The DPL documentation can be found [here](https://github.com/AliceO2Group/AliceO2/blob/dev/Framework/Core/README.md) and for questions please head to the [forum](https://alice-talk.web.cern.ch/).

 As an example we take the `DataProducerExample` that you can find in the QC repository.
 It is produces a number.
 By default it will be 1s but one can specify with the parameter `my-param` a different number.
 It is made of 3 files :
 * [runDataProducerExample.cxx](../Framework/src/runDataProducerExample.cxx) :